ggrieb/about-me/README.md

 About Me project for Code 201

 Synopsis
-This is a day-2 assignment for Code 201 at Code Fellows.
+This began as a day-2 assignment for Code 201 at Code Fellows.
 The objective is to gain experience with IDE by way of creating a webpage that has a js question and answer "game" about me, the author.

 Version 1.1 Notes: Padding and margin adjustments added to multiple CSS fields.
 Text of the javascript questions changed.

+Version 1.2 Notes: 2-8-2018 Tone shift to a more presentable 'job-seeker' format from more 'interweb-goofy' format.
+Including new picture changes and corresponding CSS/html changes.
+Efforts to clean up code formatting.
+Additional js questions that made use of for loop and while loop, and html lists.

 Built With
 VS Code